 In a previous post, I wrote about one way to start a business when you have limited money available.
 That approach, the official way, consists of the following steps:

 - Find out the gap in the market

 - Look for a business that does not require much money to start and operate

 - Maximise your sales and give the best customer service you are able to give

 - Control your business

 Today, I want to show you another approach you can take.
-Next week, I will give examples of businesses that can be started with very limited amounts of money.

 The other way to start a business with little money